web development

 The new ‘ad-free’ comment hosting services that are challenging Disqus

-Although I’ve been warned about the dangers of negative and malicious feedback, I’d still like to give readers’ comments a try on my blog.
+Despite the risks of spam and trolls, I’d still like to try readers’ comments on my blog.

 My first step has been to get up-to-date with what’s available.
 For as long as I remember, Disqus has been the leading alternative for bloggers to WordPress’s and other CMS’s native comments system.
 (In 2011, it had 75% share of this third-party market.)